reihned/blackjack-js/README.md

  - Deals the cards to the player and dealer
    - only one card revealed for dealer
 > - Draw
+ - Player draws a card
+   - check for bust
 > - Split
+  - only available if player has two of the same value card
+  - allows player to play two hands instead by splitting one hand into two
 > - Stand
+  - stops the player's turn and allows the dealer to automatically process their hand
 > - Bust
- - If a player's hand value goes over 21, they lose (bust)
+ - If a player's or dealer's hand value goes over 21, they lose (bust)
  - Ace value should automatically go down to 1 if 11 will bust